iKenndac/new-blog/content/posts/2026-01-19-old-man-yells-at-modern-software-design.md

 <img width="800" src="/pictures/aperture/loupe2.png" />
 {:.center .no-border}

 There's no *way* you'd keep a full-resolution image in memory for every thumbnail on screen, so this is another extremely impressive technical feat.
 Remember, this is over a decade ago, and Aperture's system requirements were a Mac with 2GB of RAM.
-A *single* 20MP image will consume somewhere in the region of 90-120MB of RAM[^3] once you're starting to display it.
+Keeping a whole 20 megapixel image in memory will consume somewhere in the region of 90-120MB[^3] once you're starting to display it.

 [^3]: Maths: 20 million pixels at 12-16 bits per channel.
 Doesn't include overheads of getting from the encoded RAW to a GPU-ready pixel buffer.